- Perinatal Program Home

 Seven Funded Strategies of the Infant Mortality Reduction Plan

-17P is a hormone treatment which may be prescribed to women who have experienced a spontaneous previous preterm birth as a means to reduce her risk of having another preterm birth.
-This strategy focuses on 17P education to providers and patients.
+Alpha hydroxyprogesterone caproate (a.k.a., 17P) is a hormone treatment that may be prescribed to women who have experienced a spontaneous previous preterm birth as a means to reduce their risk of having another preterm birth.
+This strategy focused on 17P education to providers and patients.
+However, nationwide, there have been challenges in access to 17P and in promoting its use.
+In October 2020, the Federal Food and Drug Administration made a recommendation to remove 17P from the market.
+This strategy was discontinued.

 Breastfeeding

 Scientific evidence well documents the benefits for mom, baby, and the environment if breastfeeding is initiated and then continued through at least the first six months of life.
-Hospitals, providers, and women of child-bearing age will continue to be educated and supported on breastfeeding activities through this initiative.
+Hospitals, providers, and women of childbearing age will continue to be educated and supported on breastfeeding activities through this initiative.

 Home Visitation

-This strategy includes expansion of home visitation programs, such as the Nurse-Family Partnership and Parents as Teachers.These programs provide support, parenting education, resource referrals, and school readiness for high-risk families who qualify.
+This strategy includes the expansion of home visitation programs, such as the Nurse-Family Partnership and Parents as Teachers.
+These programs provide support, parenting education, resource referrals, and school readiness for high-risk families who qualify.

 Perinatal Regionalization